uwumarogie/ITBL-TEST/README.md

 - Contact page (`/contact`)

 **Objective:**
-- Understand how to set up basic static routes using the `pages` directory in Next.js.
+- Understand how to set up basic static routes using the `app` directory in Next.js.

 ### Exercise 2: Dynamic Routing
 Extend your application to include dynamic routing by adding a user profile page.
 Each user profile should be accessed via a URL pattern like `/users/[id]`, where `[id]` is the user ID.